FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Additional numerical experimental results of FMint-SDE

 Here we show several examples of the textual data for GPT-5-assisted and manually crafted textual prompts for the Duffing oscillator and stochastically perturbed limit cycles and tori (perturbed nonlinear oscillator) \begin{itemize} \item Prompts for Duffing oscillator: \begin{itemize} \item The non-linear restoring force, $-\alpha X_t - \beta X_t^3$, can be derived from a potential energy function $V(X) = \frac{1}{2}\alpha X^2 + \frac{1}{4}\beta X^4$. \item If $\alpha > 0$ and $\beta > 0$, the potential is a single-well (harmonic-like) potential, and the system is an oscillator.
 If $\alpha < 0$ and $\beta > 0$, the potential is a double-well potential, and the system is a bistable oscillator, similar to the previous examples but with inertial effects. \end{itemize} \item Prompts for stochastically perturbed limit cycles and tori (perturbed nonlinear oscillator): \begin{itemize} \item The system is defined by the SDE $dx = T f(x) dt + \sigma \sqrt{T} F(x)dW_t$, where $x$ is the state vector. \item The $f(x)$ term represents the deterministic drift field, governing the system's inherent oscillatory dynamics, as exemplified by

 \item $\sigma$ denotes the noise intensity, and $\sqrt{T}$ scales the noise, linking its magnitude to the deterministic cycle's period. \end{itemize} \end{itemize}

-\section{Additional numerical experimental results of\\ FMint-SDE}
+\section{Additional numerical experimental results of FMint-SDE}

-Table \ref{tab:finetune-OOD} includes a complete numerical report of the performance of FMint-SDE on all out-of-distribution SDE systems.
+Table \ref{tab:finetune-OOD} includes a complete numerical report of the performance of FMint-SDE {and baseline models} on all out-of-distribution SDE systems.
 For these systems, the models are fine-tuned for 1000 to 2000 steps on training data of size 50.
 The errors are then obtained by averaging over 500 trajectories.

-Visualization of the error correction performance of FMint-SDE for all systems are shown in Figure \ref{fig:appdx_couple_dw} - \ref{fig:appdx_lorenz}.
+Visualization of the error correction performance of FMint-SDE for all systems is shown in Figure \ref{fig:appdx_couple_dw} - \ref{fig:appdx_lorenz}.
 The predicted error by FMint-SDE is represented by connected blue dots, and the ground truth errors between the fine-grained and coarse-grained trajectories are represented by green.

+{ \textit{Notes on fluxgate sensor:} Although the AMD error for the fluxgate sensor (Fig. 5, main text) shows no significant improvement over the coarse solution, Figure \ref{fig:appdx_fluxgate} indicates a nicer error distribution compared to coarse simulations.
+We further examine two cases with identical parameters but different initial conditions.
+In Figure \ref{fig:fluxgate_example}(left), FMint-SDE correctly recovers the fine trajectory in the first dimension, while the coarse solution diverges in the opposite direction.
+In contrast, Figure \ref{fig:fluxgate_example}(right) shows a case where FMint-SDE fails to improve upon the coarse result.
+The fluxgate sensor can be formulated either as a 6D SDE with degenerate white noise or as a 3D SDE with colored noise; we adopt the latter.
+Since FMint-SDE was trained only on white-noise systems, this setting tests its robustness to colored noise, which has quite different statistical properties from white noise due to the time correlation of its increments. }

 Figure \ref{fig:mae_rmse_vs_samples} and Tables \ref{tab:AMD_samples} - \ref{tab:RMSE_samples} include the complete report on the performance of FMint-SDE vs. finetuning size for all systems across all four evaluation metrics.